liip/django-template/README.md

 You'll have to run the bootstrap command for each of the environments you want to bootstrap.
-After the site is bootstrapped, subsequent deployments can be done with the `deploy` command.
-The `deploy` command takes one required argument, which is the revision to deploy.
-This can be any valid git hash, eg. a tag, a branch name or even a commit hash.
-For example to deploy the current master branch on the dev environment, use the following:
+After the site is bootstrapped, subsequent deployments can be done with the `deploy` command:

-    fab dev deploy:master
+    fab dev deploy